 - He is regularly sought after as a creative consultant, and is the co-creator of a proposed documentary series that explores the thriving market around stolen antiquities and is being developed with Revelations Entertainment.

 Jeremiah was raised in Northern California, came to New York to study philosophy at Columbia University and stayed.
-He lives in Brooklyn with his wife and two sons.
+He lives in Brooklyn.